 Remember the goals

 A successful proposal uses resources efficiently, meets the deadline and makes the best possible case for your team and solution.
-Achieving this—especially when the team involves many members—demands close attention to process at least as much as to the offer itself.
+Achieving this—especially when the team involves many members—requires close management, as much the quality of the offer itself.

 Next week: Setting up writers for success